Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework

 \section{Related Work}

+To highlight our method, we briefly summarize the related works that consider the PI or PE property.

 \textbf{Concatenation}.
-The mainstream algorithms, e.g., VDN \cite{sunehag2017value}, QMIX \cite{rashid2018qmix}, MADDPG \cite{lowe2017multi} and MAPPO \cite{yu2021surprising}, simply represent the set input as a concatenation of features of the $m$ components in a user-specified order $\left[x_1,\ldots x_m\right]$.
-For these methods, feeding a permuted input will result in a different output, so the search space is $\left|\mathcal{X}\right|^{m}$.
-Although these methods use inefficient representations of the input set, they achieve SOTA performance on some benchmarks.
+Typical MARL algorithms, e.g., QMIX \citep{rashid2018qmix} and MADDPG \citep{lowe2017multi} simply represent the set input as a concatenation of the $m$ entities' features in a fixed order and feed the concatenated features into permutation-sensitive functions, e.g., multilayer perceptron (MLP).
+As each entity's feature space size is $\left|\mathcal{X}\right|$, the size of the joint feature space after concatenating will grow exponentially to $\left|\mathcal{X}\right|^{m}$, thus these methods suffer sample inefficiency.

-\textbf{Experience Augmentation}.
-Since at least $\left|\mathcal{X}\right|^{m}$ samples are needed to train the concatenation based methods, \citet{ye2020experience} propose an experience augmentation method that generates more training data by shuffling the order of $\left[x_1,\ldots x_m\right]$ and additionally updates the model parameters based on the generated experiences.
-They apply experience augmentation to MADDPG and achieve better performance and faster convergence speed.
-However, the shuffling method needs to augment $m!-1$ new data for each sample, which is computational expensive \cite{wadhwania2019policy}.
-Besides, these generated differently ordered experiences have the same information and thus should have the same Q-value as the original one.
-But it is inefficient to train a permutation-sensitive function, e.g., MLP, to output the same value when taking differently ordered features as inputs, which may lead to poor estimation accuracy.
+\textbf{Data Augmentation}.
+To reduce the number of environmental interactions, \citet{ye2020experience} propose a data augmented MADDPG which generates more training data by shuffling the order of $\left[x_1,\ldots x_m\right]$ and additionally updates the model parameters based on the generated data.
+But this method requires more computational resources and is time-consuming.
+Besides, as the generated data has the same information, they should have the same Q-value as the original one.
+However, it is inefficient to train a permutation-sensitive function to output the same value when taking differently-ordered inputs.